Today, we examine freedom, how to expand it externally, and how to embrace it internally.

 “Freedom lies in being bold.” – Robert Frost

 Freedom is “the power or right to act, speak, or think as one wants without hindrance or restraint.”
 If you are free, you are responsible.
-For example, if you want economic freedom, then you have to shoulder the effects of wasting your money.
+For example, if you want economic freedom, you have to shoulder the consequences of wasting your money.

 Why Do People Fear Freedom?